Rosie the Riveter: Heroine of Willow Run – Save Her Factory!

 Celebrated in song, posters, art and newsreels throughout World War II, “Rosie the Riveter” represented the many women who went to work in America’s factories to take the place of the men who were called to war.

-In typical “Greatest Generation” fashion, these women weren’t in it to prove a point, but to do their patriotic duty and help win a war.
+In typical “Greatest Generation” fashion, these women weren’t in it to prove anything, but to do their patriotic duty, and help win a war.

-They were paid 75 cents per hour, same as the men, and that was darned good pay back then!
-Many left the factories after the war to focus on raising families or more traditional women’s roles, but many enjoyed the work, and the money in their pockets, and stayed on to change the composition of the industrial workforce forever.
+At Willow Run, women were paid 75 cents per hour, same as the men, and that was darned good pay back then!
+Many female wartime workers left the factories after the war to focus on raising families or more traditional women’s jobs, but many enjoyed the work, and the money in their pockets, and stayed on to change the composition of the industrial workforce forever.

 But let’s hear from the Rosies themselves!